podlomar/minigo/README.md

 # MiniGo

-A modern web-based Go (Weiqi/Baduk) game built with TypeScript and Vite.
-Play the ancient strategy game in your browser with a beautiful dark theme and intuitive interface.
+A modern web-based Go (Weiqi/Baduk) game built with React, TypeScript, and Vite.
+Play the ancient strategy game in your browser with a beautiful dark theme and component-based architecture.

 ## Features

 - 🔴⚫ **5×5 Go Board** - Perfect for quick games and learning
+- ⚛️ **React Components** - Clean, modular component architecture
 - 🎨 **Dark Theme** - Beautiful, modern UI optimized for focus
 - ⚡ **TypeScript** with strict type checking for robust code
 - 🔥 **Vite** for lightning-fast development and optimized builds